Kaljurand/Arvutaja/README.md

 Comparison to other apps
 ------------------------

-The main differences between Arvutaja and other intelligent assistent / speech-input based apps like Google Now and Siri are that Arvutaja
+The main differences between Arvutaja and other intelligent assistant / speech-input based apps like Google Now and Siri are that Arvutaja

   - supports Estonian;